 Wenbo Ma Group (from summer 2020)

-The Sainsbury Laboratory (TSL) is pleased to announce that Professor Wenbo Ma will be joining our team as Senior Group Leader in summer 2020.
+Professor Wenbo Ma joined our team as a Senior Group Leader in the summer of 2020.

 Professor Ma’s group studies the virulence function and evolution of pathogen effectors with the aim to understand mechanisms underlying plant immunity and microbial pathogenesis.

 Professor Ma is distinguished for her contributions to our understanding of both plant immunity and microbial pathogenesis and her reputation as a leader in the field of plant-microbe interactions.
-She is currently Professor of Plant Pathology in the Department of Microbiology and Plant Pathology at the University of California, Riverside.
 Professor Ma uses the study of effector proteins– which are delivered by pathogenic microbes into host plant tissue during infection –to understand the mechanisms by which pathogens overwhelm their hosts to cause disease.